-Short-term: Employ a HR Coordinator and constantly address our IT and HR needs for now and into the future.
+Short-term: Constantly address our IT, WHS, Business Improvement strategies and HR needs for now and into the future.

-Long-term: Ensure that all of our internal and external stakeholders needs are addressed, and the organisation moves forward with capacity building in areas such as our people, IT, HR and PPE.
+Long-term: Ensure that all of our internal and external stakeholder needs are addressed, and the organisation moves forward with capacity building in areas such as our people, IT, HR and PPE.